lukarod72/Keyence-camera-project/README.md

 send triggers and connect a network of different cameras, lighting devices and LED-displays.
 After photos from the camera are taken, their information is presented on a local server, and refreshed using AJAX requests.

+These are the following devices used:
+Raspberry Pi 4 - Debian (Runs the server and software) Keyence IV2 Camera Sensor  - (Takes and analizes the photos) Marquee Eazy LED disaply - (displays part status [OK/NOT GOOD]) 24V power supply for Camera and display
+Ethernet Port Hub - DLINK

 This is what the website looks like:
 MAIN PAGE (shows the most recent trigger):